licitdev/docs/configuration/data-model/relationships.md

 The easiest way to configure an O2M is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select the O2M field type from the template wizard.

-To explain what an O2M is, let's continue on with the example relationship used above, linking the `city` and `country` collections.

 Within the data model, an O2M relationship is the exact same relationship as an M2O.
-The name O2M simply reflects that you are looking at an M2O relationship from the other collection's perspective.
-So now the parent collection is `countries`.
+Configuring an O2M relationship does not produce a new column in the database.
+Remember from the [M2O](#many-to-one-m2o) section, we saw that configuring an M2O in Directus does not provide a way to access relationally linked items within an Item Details Page on the related collection.
+In Directus, configuring an O2M creates an [Alias](/getting-started/glossary/#alias) field, which dynamically lists all items connected within the column created on an M2O.

+Let's continue with the example used above, linking the `city` and `country` collections.

 ![One-to-Many Relational Diagram](image.webp)

-Let's take a look at the raw schema for reference as well.
+Let's take a look at the raw schema.

 ```
 countries (the parent collection)